 Lower division undergraduate courses (< 100) cannot be used for credit towards unit requirements for a degree and, if taken, are not counted in the student's GPA.
 Most 100-series or upper-division Electrical & Computer Engineering elective courses are available for graduate credit.
 However, any course in the 100-series that is a requirement for the undergraduate degree in either Electrical Engineering or Computer Engineering (ECE 130A/B, 132, 134, 137A/B, 139, 152A, 154A, 156A, CMPSC 130A, 170, ENGR 101 and PSTAT 120A) may not be taken for graduate credit.
 Engineering Science courses (except for ENGR 103) and all courses in the Technology Management Program (TMP) also will not be counted towards graduate degree requirements.
-However, ENGR 103 counts unless it is used to substitute for a Linguistics writing requirement as a result of the ELPE (English Language Placement Exam).

 PLEASE NOTE: After taking a particular course, students may not get credit for prerequisites to that course.
-For example, if ECE 158 is the prerequisite for ECE 258A, a student who has already taken ECE 258A in winter 2013 may not get credit for ECE 158 taken the following fall 2013 towards the MS degree requirement.
+For example, if ECE 158 is the prerequisite for ECE 258A, a student who has already taken ECE 258A in winter 2018 may not get credit for ECE 158 taken the following fall 2018 towards the MS degree requirement.